 The Math Help Centre, located in A122, is available for any students from Grades 9 to 12.
 If you are experiencing difficulty in math, need to get caught up after being out, need some assistance preparing for an upcoming math test, or need some help completing or understanding your math homework, we are here to help you.
-Qualified math teachers are in the Math Centre on Tuesday, Wednesday and Thursday from 3:35 pm to 4:15 pm to assist you with your math needs.
-This extra math help is available at no cost for Simonds High students.
+Qualified math teachers are in the Math Centre everyday from 12:50 pm to 1:20 pm to assist you with your math needs.